Learn Before

 Natural Monopoly

-A natural monopoly occurs in a production process where the average cost curve slopes downward sufficiently, even in the long run, allowing a single firm to supply the entire market at a lower average cost than two or more firms could.
-This significant cost advantage for a single large-scale producer makes it impossible for competition to be sustained in the market.
+A natural monopoly describes a production process where a single firm can supply the entire market at a lower average cost than two or more firms could.
+This situation arises when the average cost curve is sufficiently downward-sloping, even in the long run, which makes it impossible for competition to be sustained.

 0